SoftInstigate/restheart-website/index.md

                         RESTHeart provides out-of-the-box <strong>User Authentication</strong> and <strong>Authorization</strong>
                     </h4>
                     <h4>
-                        The <strong>Docker Container</strong> is available to get it up and running in minutes.
+                        The <strong>Docker Container</strong> is available to get it up and running in few seconds.
                     </h4>
                 </section>
             </article>